MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-example.md

 This article provides an example scenario that shows how to create inbound and outbound shipment orders.
 It uses the standard sample data associated with the *USMF* example legal entity.

 To create inbound and outbound shipment orders, a message must be posted using [OData](../../fin-ops-core/dev-itpro/data-entities/odata.md) requests.
-That message must then be processed by the [message processor](../supply-chain-dev/message-processor.md) in Supply Chain Management, which will create the orders in the warehouse system.
+The [message processor](../supply-chain-dev/message-processor.md) in Supply Chain Management then processes the message, which creates the orders in the warehouse system.

 The same message structure logic applies for both the inbound and outbound shipment order messages.
 The structure is as follows: